Is camping/lodging included?

 Where can I go for more information?

-E-mail North Coast Land Conservancy at nclc@NCLCtrust.org or phone us at (503) 738-9126.
+Contact us at coastwalkoregon@NCLCtrust.org or (503) 738-9126.
 We would be happy to answer any questions you might have about CoastWalk Oregon.